lk-geimfari/mimesis/README.rst

 Locales
 -------

-Mimesis currently includes support for 34 different `locales`_.
-You can specify a locale when creating providers and they will return data that is appropriate for the language or country associated with that locale.
+Mimesis presently encompasses 34 distinct `locales`_, enabling users to specify the desired region or language when creating providers.
+Following this approach, providers will provide data relevant to the corresponding location or language.

-Let's take a look how it works:
+Here's how it operates practically:

 .. code:: python